learn-co-curriculum/react-hooks-components-basics/README.md

 ## Old school

-Let's start by creating a React component using `React.createClass()`.
-While this method of creating React components is outdated (in a sense), it's important to know what its syntax looks like.
-Most React tutorials and guides still use this syntax, so if you see it in the wild, now you know what it is!
+Let's start by talking about `React.createClass()`.
+While this method of creating React components has been since deprecated(NOTE!!
+Please do not use this syntax.)
+It's important to know what its syntax looks like.
+A lot of old React tutorials and guides will use this syntax.
+That is typically a sign to use a newer tutorial as React has changed alot since then and more than just the `React.createClass()` will no longer work.

 `React.createClass()` takes one argument: an object that is basically the specification of your component.
 The _only_ requirement for this specification is that your object has a `render()` method — everything else is optional.
 The reason for `render()` being required is, of course, that React needs to know _what_ it should show on our screen!